 It’s VeChain’s philosophy that both centralization and total decentralization have disadvantages, and that the right balance between the two should be found to create an optimal consensus model.

-Proof of Authority is an improvement on Proof of Stake, since all nodes are validated and approved by a trusted central party.
-This eliminates the risks that come with having anonymous block producers.
-Read more about how VeChain’s will select the nodes (called: authority master nodes) that will validate the Blockchain here.
+Proof of Authority is an improvement on Proof of Stake, since all nodes are validated and approved by a trusted central party (the Vechain Foundation).
+This eliminates the risks that come with having anonymous block producers as can be seen with PoW or PoS.

 This means that blocks can be validated faster and far more efficient compared to PoW and PoS, reducing costs for Blockchain users, while being safer and more energy friendly.